ryrob30/mobile-services.en/help/using/c-manage-app-settings/c-mob-confg-app/signals.md

     Choose **[!UICONTROL Custom]**.
 Templates will be available in the future.

    * **[!UICONTROL Name]**
      Specify a descriptive name for the postback.

    * **[!UICONTROL URL]**
     Specify a valid endpoint URL (with appropriate query parameters as needed for GET requests).
-You obtain this URL from the party you are sending the data to (ad server or your own endpoint). </p> <p>For example `https://my.server.com/?user=bob&amp;zip=90210&amp;c16=4.6.0-iOS&amp;c27=cln,132`.
+You obtain this URL from the party you are sending the data to (ad server or your own endpoint).
+For example `https://my.server.com/?user=bob&amp;zip=90210&amp;c16=4.6.0-iOS&amp;c27=cln,132`.

    * **[!UICONTROL Context Variable]**
    Highlight portions of the URL and select the desired context variable from the drop-down list.
 You can also insert context variables into the URL, and the URL will replace all template variables with values from the hit.